Investiture Controversy: Henry IV and Pope Gregory VII

-Both Henry VI and Gregory VII claimed supreme power.
-In 1075, Pope Gregory VII composed the Dictatus papae, though this was not published at the time, cataloging principles of his Gregorian Reforms.
+Both Emperor Henry IV and Pope Gregory VII claimed supreme power.
+In 1075, Gregory VII composed the Dictatus papae, though this was not published at the time, cataloging principles of his Gregorian Reforms.
 One clause asserted that the pope held the exclusive power to depose an emperor.
 It declared that the Roman church was founded by God alone—that the papal power (the auctoritas of Pope Gelasius) was the sole universal power; in particular, a council held in the Lateran Palace from 24 to 28 February the same year decreed that the pope alone could appoint or depose churchmen or move them from see to see.
 The pope objected to bishops being 'invested' with the symbols of their office by their lay lord to show their fealty.
 By this time, Henry IV was no longer a child, and he continued to appoint his own bishops, angering Gregory.
 He reacted to this declaration by sending Gregory VII a letter in which he withdrew his imperial support of Gregory as pope in no uncertain terms: the letter was headed "Henry, king not through usurpation but through the holy ordination of God, to Hildebrand, at present not pope but false monk".
 It called for the election of a new pope.
 His letter ends, "I, Henry, king by the grace of God, with all of my Bishops, say to you, come down, come down!", and is often quoted with "and to be damned throughout the ages", which is a later addition.